Ritesh060/Ritesh060.github.io/README.md

-# Ritesh060.github.io
-This the source code to my portfolio
+This is the source code to Jon Barron's public academic website: https://jonbarron.info/.
+Feel free to clone this code for your own personal use.